 |Integrates text, graphics, audio, and adds value to the users’ interaction with the real world.

 AR does not replace actual world environment with 3D digital elements

-AR combines both real-world and virtual.
+AR combines both the real-world and the virtual.
 Users of AR are still able to sense the real world around them.

 |Simulation of Reality

 VR replaces the actual world environment with 3D digital elements